nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 Of course, we won't want to share any kind of secret information (passwords), or any financial information.

-But, if we were to serialise the `User` directly into a `JSON` format, a possible output will look like:
+But, if we were to serialize the `User` directly into a `JSON` format, a possible output will look like this:

 ```json
 {